Nayax And A2Z Cust2mate Unveil Disruptive On-Cart Payment Solution For Retail Shoppers

+(MENAFN- ACN NewsWire) Nayax and A2Z Cust2Mate Unveil Disruptive On-Cart Payment Solution for Retail Shoppers

-(MENAFN- GlobeNewsWire - Nasdaq) HERZLIYA, Israel, Sept.
-10, 2024 (GLOBE NEWSWIRE) -- Nayax Ltd. (Nasdaq: NYAX; TASE: NYAX), a global commerce enablement payments and loyalty platform designed to help merchants scale their business, and A2Z Cust2Mate Solutions Corp.
+Herzliya, Israel, Sept 10, 2024 - (ACN Newswire) - Nayax Ltd. (Nasdaq: NYAX; TASE: NYAX), a global commerce enablement payments and loyalty platform designed to help merchants scale their business, and A2Z Cust2Mate Solutions Corp.
 (NASDAQ:AZ)(FRA - WKN:A3CSQ), a global leader in innovative technology solutions, today announced a strategic partnership to pair Nayax's convenient automated self-service retail mobile payment system with A2Z Cust2Mate's innovative smart cart platform for smart retail stores.

 Nayax and A2Z Cust2Mate will allow customers to complete their entire shopping journey from the comfort of their smart cart, with no need to waste time in long checkout lines.
 A2Z's Cust2Mate 3.0 can transform any shopping cart into a powerful shopping platform, integrating a sleek touchscreen panel, with computer vision and a powerful algorithm to provide an effective, interactive, and personalized shopping experience.
 Incorporating Nayax's innovative on-cart comprehensive hardware and software payment solution, A2Z Cust2Mate 3.0 will allow customers to simply“pick-and-go”, providing a more convenient shopping experience.